TheMatjaz/atto/README.md

 It may not be the best solution for your scenario - it was born for my personal projects and I needed something simple.
-You are more than welcome to customize the `atto.h` file to your needs within your project or simply to use other frameworks.
+You are more than welcome to customize it to your needs within your project or simply to use other frameworks.